Published on Brock University (http://brocku.ca)

 Co-editor (with Martin Kreiswirth and Imre Szeman), The John Hopkins Guide to Literary Theory and Criticism, electronic edition, ongoing.

 Pendakis, Andrew.
-"Masters of Exception: Entrepeneurship and the Antinomian Imaginary from Cantillon to Zuckerberg."
+"Sovereigns of Risk: The Birth of the Ontopreneur."
 South Atlantic Quarterly (2015).
 Forthcoming.
 Web and Print.

 Co-editor (and intro) Contemporary Marxist Theory: An Anthology New York: Continuum Press (2014).
-Under contract.
 Print.

 Co-editor, "The Politics of Alain Badiou."
 Special issue of Politics and Culture (2014).
-Forthcoming.
 Web.

 Pendakis, Andrew.
 "Alain Badiou and the Problem of Truth."
-Chinese Social Sciences Today.(2014).
+Chinese Social Sciences Today.(2016).
 Forthcoming.
 Web and Print.
 (Translated into Mandarin by the publisher).

 Pendakis, Andrew.
 "Politics in the Wake of Actually Existing Zeal: Badiou and the Question of Political Affect" Politics and Culture.
 Issue 2 (2014).
 Web.